sroberge24/CCSU-APP-GUI-/README.md

 # CCSU-APP-GUI-
 This project uses a Python GUI application built with Tkinter that displays campus information including calenders, buildings, faculty, school of business and MIS department specifics.
+The program also uses Pandas and features a window with a transparant logo, interactive buttons, and specific diplay areas.
+This project demonstrates the understanding of implementing images, formatting gui contents and more.
+By combining multiple libraries, the project takes a slightly larger understanding of integrating the data into a user friendly interface.
+This project has a large quantity of buttons and functions used to manipulate those buttons aswell as a loop using try and except statements.